PaulinaDom/data-analyst-portfolio/Analyzing-sales-data/README.md

 ## 🗂 Data Source & Dataset Description

 ### Data Source
-The dataset is provided as multiple .csv files in the original GitHub repository and represents *sales transaction data* for multiple years.
+The dataset is provided as a .csv file with multiple tables in the original GitHub repository and represents *sales transaction data* for years 2022, 2023 and 2024.

 ### Data Coverage
 - *Date range*: 01.01.2022 – 31.12.2024
 - *Granularity*: One row per sales transaction
 - *Currency*: USD
-- *Main business process*: Sales transactions including revenue, quantity, and cost
+- *Main business process*: Sales transactions including revenue, quantity, and cost with information about what products in which country has been sold

 ### Main Tables